 - Both password fields match exactly

 Password does not meet requirements

 - Never reuse passwords.
-Don't use a password or passphrase for Code42 that you use for any other online account.
+Don't use a password for Code42 that you use for any other online account.